duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-designer-cud-sprocs.md

 -   If you are mapping one of the CUD operations to a stored procedure, map all of them.
 If you do not map all three, the unmapped operations will fail if executed and an?**UpdateException**?will be thrown.
 -   You must map every parameter of the stored procedure to entity properties.
 -   If the server generates the primary key value for the inserted row, you must map this value back to the entity's key property.
 In the example that follows, the?**InsertPerson**?stored procedure returns the newly created primary key as part of the stored procedure's result set.
 The primary key is mapped to the entity key (**PersonID**) using the?**&lt;Add Result Bindings&gt;**?feature of the EF Designer.
 -   The stored procedure calls are mapped 1:1 with the entities in the conceptual model.
-For example, if you implement an inheritance hierarchy in your conceptual model and then map the CUD stored procedures for the **Parent** (base) and the **Child** (derived) entities, saving the **Child** changes will only call the **Child**?s stored procedures, it will not trigger the **Parent**?s stored procedures calls.
+For example, if you implement an inheritance hierarchy in your conceptual model and then map the CUD stored procedures for the **Parent** (base) and the **Child** (derived) entities, saving the **Child** changes will only call the **Child**'s stored procedures, it will not trigger the **Parent**'s stored procedures calls.

 ?